maxvidenin/mern-url-shortener/readme.md

 ## MERN URL Shortener
 ### Summary
-This App is URL Shortener.
+This App is URL Shortener v0.0.1

 The technologies stack consists of:
 * MongoDB